 For centuries, there were countless efforts to separate religious belief and practice from the responsibilities and work of states and governments.

-Unfortunately, none of these attempts was conclusive and they have sometimes had negative repercussions, even in developed countries.
+Unfortunately, none of these attempts were conclusive and they have sometimes had negative repercussions, even in developed countries.

-This initiative will fill that gap by focusing on securing international consensus on the core fundamental denominator that can essentially eradicate all abuses of religion without confrontation.
+This global initiative will fill that gap by focusing on securing international consensus on the core fundamental denominator that can essentially eradicate all abuses of religion without any confrontation.

 To be most effective and make the biggest possible impact, it will avoid being dragged into side issues that could make it irrelevant.

-Such an effort will be the indispensable starting point to refute any claim by extremists that they are defending their religion.
-This would remove a key recruitment technique by which the naïve and vulnerable are attracted to terrorism.
+It will be the indispensable starting point to refute any claim by extremists that they are defending their religion and remove a key recruitment tool by which the naïve and vulnerable are attracted to terrorism.

 The initiative has received overwhelming support and is continuing to build more by selecting and inviting a broad range of global influential figures from the spheres of religion, politics, business and the arts to steer, support and promote this global campaign.

-It will lead an extensive process to access all necessary legal expertise and legislative feedback to draw up a treaty that will address the root causes of the worst conflicts and breaches of human rights in the world.
+BPUR International will lead an extensive process to access all necessary legal and legislative expertise to draw up a treaty that will address the root causes of the worst conflicts and breaches of human rights in the world.

-We are aiming for a treaty that would set out a clear framework for what constitutes the many and varied abuses of religion in politics.
+We are aiming to set out a clear framework for what constitutes the many and varied abuses of religion in politics.
 This would represent a step towards greater respect for human rights by liberating those who suffer from religious repression, which is itself a major human rights abuse.

 The treaty will emphasize the utmost respect for all religions and encourage greater transparency in politics.
-This will undermine common allegations by extremists that there is an agenda against a certain religion, a tool regularly used to recruit the frustrated and disenfranchised to terrorism.
+This will undermine all common allegations by extremists that there is an agenda against a certain religion.

 We believe that there are very few countries that would hesitate to endorse such a treaty, including those that consistently deny using religion as a political tool.